ayush78490/GoPredix/Frontend/SETUP_INSTRUCTIONS.md

 ### 1. Run Database Migration

-**Action Required**: Execute the SQL migration in your Supabase dashboard.

-1. Open your Supabase project dashboard
-2. Navigate to **SQL Editor**
-3. Open the file: `supabase-markets-migration.sql`
-4. Copy all contents and paste into SQL Editor
-5. Click **Run** to execute
-6. Verify the `markets` table was created:
-   - Go to **Table Editor**
-   - You should see a new `markets` table

 ### 2. Verify Environment Variables

 Ensure these environment variables are set in your `.env` file: